Trinity, Texas: Geography

 According to the United States Census Bureau, the city has a total area of 3.8 square miles (9.8 km^{2}), all land.

 Trinity, 80 mi north of Houston, has two stoplights.
-Mandy Oaklander of the Houston Press said that Trinity "is a speck of a town[...]"
+Mandy Oaklander of the Houston Press called Trinity "a speck of a town".

 Milltown, a community on the periphery, housed employees of the town lumber mill.
 It had 208 houses, with 156 for white lumber mill workers and 52 for the black workers.